mattruston/idb/Report.md

 #### Misc

+- **Google Cloud Platform**
+    - A service that allows for cloud hosting of content with easy to learn setup, rapid releases, and automatic scalability.
 - **Slack**
 	- A team based communication tool that can be linked to multiple other services for good collaboration practices.
 - **Github**